AppDaemon/appdaemon/docs/APPGUIDE.rst

                 "Jack is on the windowsill behind the bed", "Jack is out checking on his clown suit", "Jack is eating his treats",
-                "Jack just went out for a walk in the neigbourhood", "Jack is by his bowl waiting for treats" ]
+                "Jack just went out for a walk in the neighbourhood", "Jack is by his bowl waiting for treats" ]